LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

    :align: center

 Next select the correct device for environment variable ``DEVICE``.
-To do this click on :menuselection:`&Settings --> Preferences`.
+To do this click on :menuselection:`&Settings --> Preferences --> Settings`.
 You will see a group called **Environment variables** and in it *DEVICE*.
 There is a dropdown widget in which you can either select or add the device variable.
 In this case either select *iter* or write *iter* inside the edit area.